Guest post by OBN Member, DIY-er, Con Trelos

-You can see where the pool use to be.
+You can see where the pool used to be.
 And in typical euro fashion, the rest of the yard was concreted (yuck).
 I have always hated ugly concrete everywhere.

 I never understood that mentality.
-Life/God/Nature spends millions and millions of years creating a beautiful, natural earth, and we end up tearing it down to lay concrete everywhere.
-And then spend a fortune on holidays that lets us commune with nature.
+Life/God/Nature spends millions and millions of years creating beautiful, natural earth, and we end up tearing it down to lay concrete everywhere.
+And then spend a fortune on holidays that let us commune with nature.
 It makes no sense.

 So…… adios concrete.